 Streaming and Torrenting

 One of the prime use cases for a VPN is viewing multimedia content.
 ExpressVPN supports unlimited streaming and it is one of the best VPNs for torrenting.
-It even provides instructions on how to use uTorrent safely and anonymously.

 As far as speed goes, ExpressVPN uses high-speed servers throughout its network and is usually rated as one of the fastest services for both streaming and torrenting.
 If you want even more speed than the basic ExpressVPN network provides, you can configure MediaStreamer on the device you use for viewing content.

 ExpressVPN has the speed angle covered.
 But what about security when streaming or torrenting?

 Much multimedia content online is protected by copyrights or geo-blocks.
 ExpressVPN helps you get access to such content, but for your own safety, you may want to do so anonymously.
 The full ExpressVPN and MediaStreamer both use the same server network and both protect your IP Address.